matrix-org/matrix-authentication-service/docs/reference/scopes.md

 ### `urn:mas:admin`

-This scope allows full access to the MAS [GraphQL API].
+This scope grants access to the MAS [Admin API].

-It requires the `urn:mas:graphql:*` scope to be present in the request.
+Combined with the `urn:mas:graphql:*` scope, it also grants full access to the MAS [GraphQL API].
 This allows the authenticated entity to perform any operation on the API, regardless of whether the entity owns the data or not.

 The default policy doesn't allow everyone to request this scope.